Climbing hero’s vote of confidence in schoolboy, seven, conquering epic Three Peaks challenge

 Ain’t no mountain high enough for an adventurous seven-year-old – who is gearing up to scale new heights for a youth cancer charity.

-One mountain wasn’t sufficient for Alistair Emrich, from Colchester, who is hiking the 25 miles of the Yorkshire Three Peaks this May for the Tom Bowdidge Youth Cancer Foundation.
+One mountain wasn’t sufficient for Alastair Emrich, from Colchester, who is hiking the 25 miles of the Yorkshire Three Peaks this May for the Tom Bowdidge Youth Cancer Foundation.

-And the Queen Boudica Primary School pupil has already won high-profile backing from his hero of the same name Alistair Humphreys, who conquered the same feat when he was nine.
+And the Queen Boudica Primary School pupil has already won high-profile backing from his hero of the same name Alastair Humphreys, who conquered the same feat when he was nine.

-Not only is the plucky schoolboy following in his footsteps, the explorer got him to his £500 target after dad Andrew tweeted Mr Humphreys to say: “A big challenge like this deserves supporting!”
+Not only is the plucky schoolboy following in his footsteps, the explorer got him to his £500 target.

 Proud mum Nikki said it had been a huge shock for Alastair, and he’d gone to bed a “happy little boy”.